 What if I need help to stop drinking?

 If you drink heavily and you think you may have problems stopping, talk to your doctor or midwife.
 This is because you may have withdrawal symptoms.
 These can include delirium tremens (DTs), and you will need help to manage them.
 The healthcare team caring for you during your pregnancy can give you advice and support.

-- Addaction is a UK-wide treatment agency that helps individuals, families and communities to manage the effects of alcohol and drug misuse.
+- We Are With You – a UK-wide treatment agency that helps individuals, families and communities manage the effects of alcohol and drug misuse

 - Alcoholics Anonymous (AA) – a free self-help group; its "12-step" programme involves getting sober with the help of regular support groups